opensearch-project/documentation-website/_ml-commons-plugin/cluster-settings.md

 ### Values

-- Default value: true
+- Default value: `true`
 - Valid values: `false`, `true`

-## Enable/Disable Memory feature
+## Enable memory

-When set to `true`, this setting enables memory that will store all messages from a conversation that can be used for optimizing query results.
+When set to `true`, this setting enables conversational memory, which stores all messages from a conversation for conversational search.

 ### Setting